jjvanzon/JJs-Reference-Architecture/patterns/doc-only-members.md

 public string Shout(string input) => input.ToUpper() + "!";
 ```

-But those links are quite convoluted and can break easily. `[How's that going to look for generics?
-I don't even want to know.]` Centralizing docs in *code* seems a stronger alternative.
+It's ok, but you'd still need to know the XPath syntax, those links are quite verbose and break easily.
+A simple rename will break the link.
+Editing the XML file directly allows for more syntax errors, that are actively checked in C#.
+You can't quickly nagivate to the comment with any shortcut key either.
+When something gets renamed, the docs just vanish.
+Centralizing docs in *code* seems a stronger alternative.

 Unobtrusive Doc-Only Members